- Rhian Wilkinson is in charge of Canada’s U-17 and U-20 women’s sides

 It is fair to say that Rhian Wilkinson has been pretty busy since hanging up her boots.
 Immediately jumping into the coaching world after a storied playing career which took in four FIFA Women's World Cups™ and an Olympic bronze medal at London 2012, she has led Canada’s U-15, U-17 and U-20 sides, and is an assistant to senior coach Kenneth Heiner-Moller to boot.

-This year will be a big one for Wilkinson then, given her dual-focus on the FIFA U-20 Women’s World Cup in Costa Rica and Panama, and the FIFA U-17 Women’s World Cup in India.
+These next couple of years will be big for Wilkinson then, given her dual-focus on the FIFA U-20 Women’s World Cup in Costa Rica and Panama, and the FIFA U-17 Women’s World Cup in India.

 Wilkinson’s U-20 side will first be tested in the Dominican Republic during the Concacaf Women’s U-20 Championship later this month, before a trip to Mexico for the U-17 version in April and May.
 Each championship represents their own challenges for Wilkinson and her teams.

 “What it does bring out is a pressure and expectation from our young people who’ve never had to go through that before,” Wilkinson told FIFA.com in an exclusive interview.
 “Like all federations it’s do or die in our games, if you don’t win that one game then you don’t end up going to the tournament which is important pressure to learn to have.
 In every way Canada should be qualifying [for the U-17/U-20 World Cups].”

 Wilkinson has a beaming smile on her face when discussing her work, having gone ‘back to the future’, now working with the younger generation immediately after retiring from her playing career.